DucKie0412/tiktok-clone/README.md

-# This is my first project made with React during my self-study process.
+# This is a simple front-end project made with React during my self-study process.